OctopusDeploy/docs/docs/deployment-process/configuration-features/substitute-variables-in-files.md

 The following example shows you how to use the Substitute Variables in Files feature to provide a different login form to the different environments you're deploying to, in this example we're deploying to a **Test** and **Production** environment.

 1. Create the login variable in Octopus.
-From the [project](/docs/deployment-process/projects/index.md) overview page, click **Variables**.
+From the: [project](/docs/deployment-process/projects/index.md) overview page, click **Variables**.
   - Enter a the name for the variable, for instance, *LoginURL*.
   - Enter the value for the variable, for instance, *https://test.example.com/login*.
   - Scope the variable to the environment, for instance, *Test*.